danirus/django-comments-xtd/docs/tutorial.rst

        ]

-Let Django create the tables for the two new applications:
+Now let Django create the tables for the two new applications and launch the development server:

    .. code-block:: bash

        $ python manage.py migrate
+       $ python manage.py runserver

-Be sure that the domain field of the ``Site`` instance points to the correct domain, which is expected to be  ``localhost:8000`` when running the default development server, as it will be used by django_comments_xtd to create comment verification URLs, follow-up cancellation URLs, etc. You can edit the site instance in the admin interface to set it to the right value.
+Be sure that the domain field of the ``Site`` instance points to the correct domain, which for the development server is expected to be  ``localhost:8000``.
+The value is being used by django_comments_xtd to create comment verification URLs, follow-up cancellation URLs, etc. You can edit the site instance in the admin interface to set it to the right value.

 After these simple changes the project is ready to use comments, we just need to modify the templates to include the ``comments`` templatetag module.